kubernetes/community/org-owners-guide.md

 We are looking to coalesce existing teams towards this model, and use this model for all orgs going forward.
 Notable discrepancies at the moment:

-- `foo-reviewers` teams that grant read access to each `foo` repo haven't proven themselves useful.
-Reviews are now requested from sigs via
-  @sig-foo-pr-reviews teams, and read access is already granted to the public at large.
-These don't need to be created going forward, and can be removed if they're not actively being used.
+- `foo-reviewers` teams are considered a historical subset of `kubernetes-sig-foo-pr-reviews` teams and are intended mostly as a fallback notification mechanism when requested reviewers are being unresponsive.
+Ideally OWNERS files can be used in lieu of these teams.
 - `admins-foo` and `maintainers-foo` teams as used by the kubernetes-incubator org.
 This was a mistake that swapped the usual convention, and we would like to rename the team